jwilsson/spotify-web-api-php/method-reference/spotifywebapi.md

 * `$playlistId` **string** - ID of the playlist to add tracks to.
 * `$tracks` **string\|array** - ID(s) of the track(s) to add.
 * `$options` **array\|object** - Optional.
 Options for the new tracks.
     * int position Optional.
-Zero-based position of where in the playlist to add the tracks.
+Zero-based track position in playlist.
 Tracks will be appened if omitted or false.